mattearly/DnD_5e_Perfect_Spells/README.md

 * also a motive to get super used to the json format
     * [Java Script Object Notation](https://www.w3schools.com/js/js_json_intro.asp)

+# How to Use?

+* You don't.
+* It's not done.

 # Halp

 * feel free to fix typos and errors and open a pull request to make changes, while I try to make these prefect, there are bound to be mistakes.
+* add spells in the exact format as the others

 # Support

-* support is intended as my career as an independent developer, not for this specific content
+* for my time
-* not sure - see the donations links on my other repos for now I guess :?
+* see the donations links on my other repos for now I guess :?
 [DMPOWER](https://github.com/bytePro17124/DMPOWER)

 # License